 The devil plays on our own desires (James 1:14-15) and tries to convince us that shortcuts will get us there better than the right way.

 Resisting the devil means to stop flirting with his temptations.
 To say "no" to him and "yes" to God.

 "He will flee63 from you."
 Strange, isn't it, what great power a little word from a humble believer can do to the devil.
 As Martin Luther put it in his great hymn "A Mighty Fortress Is Our God" -- "... a little word can fell him."

 3. "Come near to God, and he will come near to you" (James 4:8a)

 What is the problem with double-mindedness?
 So long as we entertain thoughts of sin, and serve them tea in our living room, we relegate God to the porch.
 When we flirt with sin in our minds, we necessarily break off fellowship with the Father.
 So resisting the devil (the negative) is followed by drawing near to God (the positive), resolving our double-minded condition.

-James commands us sinners, "wash your hands."
+James commands us sinners to "wash your hands."
 What does this mean?
 He tells us to "purify our hearts," but isn't God the only One who can cleanse us?
-James is well aware of the necessity for God's grace; what he's talking about in this exhortation is our job.
+James is well aware of the necessity for God's grace!
+What he's talking about in this exhortation is our job.

 "Wash your hands, you sinners" recalls the Prophet Isaiah's message from God to his people: